The Opmetrix survey module can be used in many useful ways.

 The key principals for surveys are:

-- Keep it short.
-A survey should never take more than 1 minute to answer.
+Keep it short.
+A survey should never take more than one minute to answer.

 Three Common Survey Types